 This tiny North Hollywood staple is one of the most overlooked Thai restaurants in LA.
 And while pretty much everything on the menu is fantastic, you actually can’t leave without ordering the crispy rice salad.
 They’ve been serving it here since the 1980s (long before you became obsessed with the one at Night + Market), and for good reason - this minty, slightly spicy classic is worth the drive over the hill every time.

 Your Order: Caesar Salad

-There are a lot of well-thought-out, beautifully constructed and plated salads on this list - the Caesar at Dan Tana’s is not one of them.
-Made by an old Italian guy in the corner of the dining room, Dan Tana’s is the kind of old-school, no-frills Caesar you grew up eating at family reunions and still dream about when you have to eat other Caesar salads.
+There are a lot of well-thought-out, beautifully constructed and plated salads on this list - the caesar at Dan Tana’s is not one of them.
+Made by an old Italian guy in the corner of the dining room, Dan Tana’s is the kind of old-school caesar you grew up eating at family reunions and still dream about when you have to eat other caesar salads.

 Your Order: Southwestern Salad

 HealthyCA is the best place to get a salad in the Valley, and the best salad here is the Southwestern.
 Not only is it massive, but all those ingredients stacked on top (corn, beans, jicama, pepitas, avocado, bell peppers) are also as fresh and delicious as they come.
 If you’re looking for a not-sad salad on your lunch hour, this is your easy solution.